Reading Time: 3 minutes

 The idea of live chat is pretty simple, right?
-Someone comes to your website, they have a question, they chat in, and someone on your team answers their question and hopefully moves them down the pipeline and towards a sale.
+Someone comes to your website.
+They have a question.
+They chat in.
+Then someone on your team answers their question and hopefully moves them down the pipeline and towards a sale.
 However, despite the apparent simplicity, many companies just can’t quite seem to get live chat right.
 But with a few quick tips and some disciplined implementation, your team can be at the top of the game in no time.
 Here we share four essential techniques for live chat success.

 Make sure your team understands that any answer is better than no answer!
-If a live chat comes in and they don’t immediately know the response, that’s okay.
-At least acknowledge that the visitor asked a question or made a request and let them know that someone is looking into finding an answer.
-This response would be even better if the sales rep also lets the site visitor know what they’re specifically doing to find the answer and how long it might take for them to get back to the site visitor.
+If a chat comes in and they don’t immediately know the response, that’s okay.
+At least acknowledge that the visitor asked a question or made a request.
+Then let them know that someone is looking into finding an answer.
+This response would be even better if the sales rep also lets the site visitor know how long it might take for them to get back to the site visitor.
 This kind of response sets the site visitor’s expectations, which helps them feel more patient and trusting.

 Each site visitor has different expectations for what a positive interaction with your website and company representatives means.
 Some people want to engage in small talk before moving on to business and others might just want to skip the pleasantries and find answers to their questions.
 How is a sales rep supposed to know which site visitor wants which experience?